Agent-de-la-TNT/Broken-godot/README.md

 [See the official docs](https://docs.godotengine.org/en/latest/development/compiling/) for compilation instructions for every supported platform.

+to compile with vs code : use "task build" ("task build linux" if compiling for linux)

 ## Community and contributing

 Godot is not only an engine but an ever-growing community of users and engine